reyharighy/cba-langchain-streamlit/manifests/README.md

 ## Purpose

-- Implements the **prompt manifest** of each interaction turn using the Streamlit API reference.
+- Implements the **manifest** of each interaction turn using the Streamlit API reference.
 - Each file is created in the format:

   ```text